yonmaor1/PlayfulInteraction/IoT/README.md

 ## Lets Get Coding

 ### Connecting to the Internet
 This part isn't all that hard, so all of the code is provided in the starter.
-You'll just have to fill in the name and password of the WiFi network you're using
+You'll just have to fill in the name and password of the WiFi network you're using, and call the `setup_wifi` function.

 ### Connect to a network where we can send a receive data